sthenusan/HR-management/README.md

 your team plans to modularize it to a separate reporting module.
 At minimum the following reports are requested,
-● Employee by department
-● Total leaves in given period by department
-● Employee reports grouped by job title, department, pay grade etc.
+Employee by department,Total leaves in given period by department,Employee reports grouped by job title, department, pay grade etc.
-● Reports based on custom fields (should contain at least 2 custom fields created beforehand)

 Finally in the user management perspective of the system, fine grained authorization is